 If a voter, including any caregiver, cannot go to the poll, an “absentee ballot” can be requested.
 Click here for more information about voting absentee.

-Missouri Election law does not provide for early voting, but does allow “absentee” voting for specific reasons.
+Missouri Election law does not provide for early voting but does allow “absentee” voting for specific reasons the first four weeks of absentee voting.
 Click here for more information about voting absentee.

 Absentee ballots are held in their sealed envelopes until Election Day, when they are opened and tabulated by election officials.